hed-standard/hed-specification/docs/source/08_HED_ontology.md

 | `valueClassDomain` | The attribute can apply to value classes.
 This property was formerly named `valueClassProperty`. |
 | `valueClassRange` | The value can be a value class. |

+Each schema attribute property is translated to an `AnnotationProperty` in the ontology.

 #### 8.2.3.3.
 Attribute representation

 The following table lists schema attributes with their types (A=`AnnotationProperty`, D=`DataProperty`,